cv

 • Selected to present a self-developed 3D videogame to an audience of over 100 students and faculty.

-• The game featured AI-driven monster agents that used complex pathfinding algorithms to navigate dynamic 3D environments and make strategic targeting decisions; complex player abilities including harvesting resoucres, crafting equipment, and placing structures; and representing a unique mix of PvE, survival, resource management, and tower defense.
+• The game featured AI-driven monster agents that used complex pathfinding algorithms to navigate dynamic 3D environments and make strategic targeting decisions; complex player abilities including harvesting resources, crafting equipment, and placing structures; and representing a unique mix of PvE, survival, resource management, and tower defense.

 • 2024.10 - 2024.10